June 1. Kazinform's timeline of major events

 EVENTS

-1946 – The Academy of Sciences of Kazakh SSR is unveiled in the presence of famous scientists of the country.
-It was based in the Kazakh affiliate of the Academy of Sciences of USSR.
-The first president was elected Kanysh Satpayev.

-1997 – Days of Kazakhstan dated to the 100th anniversary of great Kazakh writer Mukhtar Auezzov take place in France.
+1997 – Days of Kazakhstan, dated o the 100th anniversary of great Kazakh writer Muktar Auezov, take place in France.

-2003 – The first edition of the Dates.
-Events.
-Names Kazinform's timeline of major events is released.
+2003 – The first edition of Kazinform's timeline of major events comes out.
+It contains notable events happened throughout Kazakhstan's history.

-2010 – The solemn opening of the Kerei and Zhanibek sculpture composition takes place.
+2010 – Kerey and Zhanibek sculpture composition is officially unveiled in Kazakh capital.

-2012 – The first children’s cancer support centre is established in Kazakhstan.
+2012 – The first ever centre to support children with cancer opens in Kazakhstan.

-2017 – The Nurly Zhol new railway station opens its doors in Astana.
+2017 – The new modern railway station Nurly Zhol, second to none in the former USSR, opens in Astana.

-2017 – The largest park of marine animals in Central Asia opens in Astana at the Mega Silk Way Shopping Mall.
+2017 – The Central Asia’s biggest park of marine animals opens in Kazakh capital.